herbglitchYT/archeus_videos/0000_vector/Script.md

 I'd recommend pausing the video and trying the challenge now.

 For the get size function, we can just return the vector's current size.
-For the get function we should error check for out of bounds, and if it is, we can set the error to null and log that it is out of bounds, then return NULL.
+For the get function we should error check for if it is out of bounds, and if it is, we can throw an error and log that it is out of bounds, then return NULL.
 Otherwise we can return the data value at the index

 ```c
 uint32_t ARC_Vector_GetSize(ARC_Vector *vector){